-Soldier's widow shares details of call with Trump in April
+A Gold Star widow says Trump understood her loss

 'Their father was a great hero'

-During the conversation, which lasted about five minutes, the President also talked about her four other children and told her to pass his regards to them.
+The conversation lasted about five minutes.
+The President also talked about her four other children and told her to pass his regards.

 "Tell them their father was a great hero that I respected," Trump said.